Military parades in North Korea: 1998

 It celebrated the golden jubilee of the DPRK's establishment.
 The massed bands included a tri-service element which included military bands from all the branches.

 2003

 It celebrated the 55th anniversary of independence.
 It was the largest parade seen in the country in over a decade.
 Contrary to what was speculated, the hour and a half parade did not feature any new missiles.
 Only medium range missiles were displayed in the hardware section.
 The parade was the last appearance of Pak Song-chol, Premier of North Korea from 1976 to 1977.

 2008

 It celebrated the diamond jubilee of the foundation of the republic.
-It was noted for the absence of General Secretary Kim Jong-Il, which caused speculation on his state of health.
+It was noted for the absence of General Secretary Kim Jong Il, which caused speculation on his state of health.
 Many intelligence agencies in the United States believed Kim might be "gravely ill" after suffering from a stroke, which caused his absence from the parade.
-Only the Worker-Peasant Red Guards took part, providing personnel and equipment for the marchpast and the mobile column.
+Only the Worker-Peasant Red Guards took part, providing personnel and equipment for the march past and the mobile column.